NoahHeinrich/phase-1/week-4/nums-letters.md

 *3. D.R.Y. (an approach consisting in creating as much abstractional levels of code as possible in order not to repeat it twice)*

 #### How was this challenge?
 Did you get a good review of some of the basics?
-In my opinion it was an interesting challenge, reviewing the basics and starting to play around with objects was definitly useful!
-Can't wait to go further in my reading of the Learn to Program 2nd edition to learn more about the basics.
+Definitly helped me to get a good review of some of the basics.
+It's very cool to solve those exercices and, even if simple, they are an overview of the power of a programming language.
+I can't wait to moove on with other challenges and to go further in my reading of the Learn to Program 2nd edition to learn more about the basics.
+This challenge was great.